Surf fishing for sharks in Florida is a rapidly growing sport that is producing some huge fish.

 Getting skunked on one of McLendon's trips is very unusual.
 Two nights before, on just about the same spot on the beach, one of his clients pulled in a 10-foot Bull Shark.

 McLendon catches a lot of sharks, as the photos accompanying this story attest.
 Again, all the sharks you see here in the photos are still alive (note McLendon's hand above making sure the Tiger doesn't decide to raise and bite) and were released back into the gulf right after the photo was taken.

+Are you interested in surf fishing for sharks in Florida?
 You can see more, book a trip with him and even watch some videos on McLendon's Facebook Page at www.facebook.com/Familylandbasedsharkfishing.

 Mike and Jennifer's Favorite Places in Florida – all 3 ebooks!

 We RVers may wander far and wide but it’s true for most of us that we end up with some favorite “Go-To” places – places that draw us back again and again.

 Florida is one of those places for us.
 And we know it is for many RVers looking to get away and explore during the winter.

 That's why we've created three guides, covering Florida's Atlantic Coast, the Gulf Coast, and the Keys.

 Each of these guides is a seven-day guided exploration of one of the coasts.
 And each stop is a curated view of the best things that we’ve enjoyed on this trip and want you to experience.